chimbueze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to owner and group and read permission to user
+give execute permission to all